PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 #### Joint development and collective ownership
 A cyber urban system specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire a fraction in city's revenues, and participate in collective decision making.
 #### City Fractions: A new class of assets
 Fractional ownership in a city, is a new paradigm that is creating new types of asset classes in the physical, and cyber space.
+The range of the term "assets" include public utility cooperatives, public goods, the public space and natural resources, and city's revenues.
 These multi dimensional assets are used for the collective governance, management and development of the city.

 ## DECENTRALIZED DESIGN RESEARCH LAB
 There is an opportunity for a decentralized lab to help investigate the integration of crypto-web3 technologies with the production of private cities and help build the first city with cyber urban programmable governance by bringing together the very best research teams from the various disciplines that are relevant to the space.<br>